 Begin by launching the Binloop Software.
-When the program is loaded, open the Connection Settings screen by clicking on the Connection:
+When the program is loaded, open the Connection Settings screen by clicking on the icon or selecting Binloop Settings Connection...

 Select Ethernet as the communication method and verify the default address of 192.168.0.254 is in the Binloop IP Address box.
 When you select Ethernet, the following message may appear.